Acute Neck Pain

 What Causes The Pain

-As is often the case with the body, neck pain can arise from many different sources, such as irritable soft tissue like muscles which are being over worked; irritability or inflammation of joints in the neck, or irritation of neural structures such as nerves.
+As is often the case with the body, neck pain can arise from many different sources, such as irritable soft tissue like muscles which are being over worked; irritability or inflammation of joints in the neck, or irritation of neural structures such as nerves (the well known “trapped” or “pinched” nerve).

 Modern physiotherapy places less emphasis on what structure might actually be sore.
 In the past you might have been given a diagnosis of a disk bulge or facet joint irritation, but this can often lead to a misleading picture of why your neck is sore.
 Advances in research have shown that while, for example, a disk problem may well be a cause of pain in some people, many people in the population can have those same changes and be completely symptom free.
 This means, that in modern physiotherapy we concentrate on what works best to reduce your pain.

-Your assessment will check your neck for any signs of any serious pathology and will run through a series of tests to help identify what style of treatment will work best for you and your neck.
+We will then run through a series of tests to help identify what style of treatment will work best for you and your neck.
+With this information we will provide you with an understanding of your condition and from there will provide you with a variety of treatment options.

 Book your Physiotherapy appointment Online Now!